Last updated March 16th, 2023.

 Sumitomo Realty & Development

 In terms of Assets Under Management (AUM), its portfolio is in the top three in the country.
-A major portion of its holdings is comprised of c.220 office buildings and 15 hotels, which it operates via its Hotel Villa Fontaine chain.
+A significant portion of its holdings is comprised of c.220 office buildings and 15 hotels, which it operates via its Hotel Villa Fontaine chain.

 You can, however, invest in the company through the Tokyo Stock Exchange and gain exposure to its property investments via its stock.